Shiva Nazar Ahari: Early life

-After 266 days in prison, she was released on September 12, 2010 on a bail of five billion Iranian rials (roughly equivalent to over $500,000).
+After 266 days in prison, she was released on September 12, 2010, on a bail of five billion Iranian rials (roughly equivalent to over $500,000).

 Per a summons, Shiva Nazar Ahari appeared at Evin on September 8, 2012, to serve a 4-year prison sentence.
-A number of organizations call for her immediate release - Reporters without borders, World association of newspapers and news publishers or PEN International.
+A number of organizations call for her immediate release – Reporters without borders, World association of newspapers and news publishers or PEN International.

+Since October 2018 Shiva Nazar Ahari has been living in Ljubljana (Slovenia), where she resettled with the help of the International Cities of Refuge Network (ICORN).

 Awards

 On Sunday, March 13, 2011, it was announced that Shiva Nazar Ahari was the 2011 recipient of the Theodor Haecker Prize for "courageous internet reporting on human rights violations".
 The prize is named after Theodor Haecker, a philosopher, writer and anti-Nazi cultural critic.